|

 Studies Young Researcher Award, 2009), 2010.
 LABOR ECONOMICS Early-Career Discrimination: Spiraling or

-Self-Correcting? with Arjada Bardhi and Yingni Guo, submitted.
+Self-Correcting? with Arjada Bardhi and Yingni Guo, R&R, Review of Economic Studies.
 LAW AND ECONOMICS When to Convict

 Defendants Facing Multiple Accusations?
 A Strategic Analysis with Harry Pei,